“There’s always something to do, there’s always something to smile about.”

 “This started me looking at all sorts of different apprenticeships.
-I had an interview with 3aaa and they offered me the opportunity to apply to Engine Creative, which led to an interview with the Studio Manager and the Managing Director.
+I had an interview with my training provider and they offered me the opportunity to apply to Engine Creative, which led to an interview with the Studio Manager and the Managing Director.
 Coming into a studio that was all digital and all creative, having not been in that environment before, was slightly intimidating but I soon settled in.
 I was quite shy when I started so it’s definitely been a confidence boosting experience.”

 Showing Apprenticeships Work